 "Gemini Division is about an NYC detective investigating the murder of her fiance that suddenly appears to be not as it seems.
 During the ensuing investigation she uncovers a global conspiracy involving the creation of simulated life forms known as "SiMS" that have assimilated themselves within the unsuspecting public and a mysterious clandestine organization called Gemini Division that is created to take them down."

-On this day in 2011, Sanctuary aired "Untouchable."
+On this day in 2011 (in the U.S.), Sanctuary aired "Untouchable."
 Officially, this served as the third episode in the program's fourth (and final) season, and here's the plot summary as provided by IMDB.com:

 "The UN Security Council sends a task force headed by a weasel of a man, Greg Addison, to investigate the Sanctuary.
 His disdain for abnormals is matched by the disdain that Magnus and team have for him."